NaturalCycles/js-lib/readme.md

 #### Lint commands

-- `lint-all`: runs ESLint, Stylelint, Prettier, actionlint, ktlint in the right order.
+- `lint`: runs ESLint, Stylelint, Prettier, actionlint, ktlint in the right order.

   - `--commitOnChanges` will commit lint-modified changes and push them
   - `--failOnChanges` will exit with status 1 in the end (will fail the command)

-- `eslint-all`: runs `eslint` on needed paths
+- `eslint`: runs `eslint` on needed paths
-- `stylelint-all`: runs `stylelint` on needed paths
+- `stylelint`: runs `stylelint` on needed paths
-- `prettier-all`: runs just Prettier on needed paths
+- `prettier`: runs just Prettier on needed paths

 Pass `--no-fix` (or `--fix=false`) to disable the default `--fix` flag on linters.
 Useful to debug a linter, or when linter behaves badly and corrupts your files (just happened to me with